Serious Times Call for Laughter

 1. The smile can easily turn into a sneer, while it’s hard to have a true laugh (opposed to a cackle) with malicious intent.

 2. The smile is individual and often secretive, whereas the laugh is social and contagious.

 3. Laughing is innocent and unguarded and comes closer to true humility as it makes itself vulnerable.

 “Laughter has something in it in common with the ancient winds of faith and inspiration,” Chesterton said, “it unfreezes pride and unwinds secrecy; it makes men forget themselves in the presence of something greater than themselves.”
 Laughter pulls us out of ourselves in a way that smiling alone cannot do.
 A smile can cover up deeper issues.
 But a true laugh blesses us with a sort of self-forgetfulness.

-What might Chesterton encourage us to do in a season of fear, toilet paper hoarding, and anxiety?
+What might Chesterton encourage us to do in a season of fear, international conflict, and anxiety?
 Laugh.
 Don’t believe me?
 I’ll let the final words come from the literary giant himself.
 This is from his book Orthodoxy: